HazelAbraham/Gen_AI_Notebooks/README.md

 # Gen_AI_Notebooks
-Notebooks  of  what I learnt in the journey of  GenAI
+text_processings: concepts of undertsnafing the lowercase, uppercase,  removing of puncuations  using regex,  stemming and lemitisation